No forecast available for this district.

 IOD status: Neutral.

-The El Niņo Southern Oscillation (ENSO) is in a La Niņa Watch, meaning there is approximately a 50% chance of a La Niņa developing this year.
+The El Niņo Southern Oscillation (ENSO) is in a La Niņa Watch.
 The current technical definition of a La Niņa is only a small chance to be met, although ocean and atmospheric conditions do resemble a La Niņa pattern.
-Trade winds are still stronger than average along the western equatorial Pacific, and the Nino3.4 is low, but is above the threshold of -0.8C.
-However, the Relative-Nino Index (factors in equatorial ocean temperatures elsewhere around the world, compensating for the background warming signal) is below the threshold.
-A La Niņa typically increases rainfall over northern and eastern Australia (especially eastern Qld) during summer, but has little effect for WA and SA.
+Trade winds are still stronger than average along the western equatorial Pacific, and Relative-Nino Index (factors in equatorial ocean temperatures elsewhere around the world, compensating for the background warming signal) is below the threshold.
+A La Niņa typically leads to cooler temperatures northern Australia during summer, while producing higher temperatures for western/southwestern WA, Vic and western Tas.

-The Southern Annular Mode (SAM) is in a positive phase, having switched from the negative phase that persisted from July to October.
-This positive event is expected to persist through summer as a result of stratospheric moisture from the 2022 Tongan volcanic eruption (similar to the past two summers).
+The Southern Annular Mode (SAM) is in a brief negative phase, having switched a positive phase in November.
+Forecasts predict it will become neural in mid-late December and become positive in January and February.
 A positive SAM decreases the frequency of cold fronts, with more regular high pressure systems and easterly winds.
 During summer, this increases rainfall over eastern Australia, and reduces rainfall over southeastern SA, western Vic and western Tas.